Methodology

 Consulting-led, model-supported.

-Strategy is defined with the client and underpinned by custom techno-economic models built from real operational data: first-principles physics plus cost.
+Judgement leads: strategy is defined with the client, drawing on decades of experience of which technologies succeed in which applications, and why.
+Custom techno-economic models then underpin it, built from real operational data: first-principles physics and chemistry plus economics.

 How we work